-In the present paper, we often deal with linear maps and bilinear form, i.e., tensors that have two indices.
-They are naturally represented as matrices, in particular, for numerical evaluation.
-For convenience, we will also use the notation, where tensors with suppressed indices are implied to be contracted, just as standard matrix multiplication works.
+For tensors with two indices, it is therefore convenient to use a shorthand notation, where adjacent tensors with suppressed indices are implied to be contracted, just as standard matrix multiplication works.
 Obviously, this means that only such expressions are allowed where the adjacent indices are given by one upper and one lower index.
+This notation is particularly useful for numerical implementation.